idekerlab/nest_vnn/README.md

          indicating copy number amplification (1) (0 for not).

 2. Test data file: _test_data.txt_
-    * A tab-delimited file containing all data points that you want to estimate drug response for.
+    * A tab-delimited file containing all test samples.
-    The 1st column is identification of cells (genotypes) and the 2nd column is identification of drugs.
+    The 1st column is the ID of cells (genotypes) and the 2nd column is the ID of the drug, which is kept for backward compatibility.

-To load a pre-trained model used for analyses in our manuscript and make prediction for the cell lines of your interest, execute the following:
+To load a pre-trained model used for analyses in our manuscript and make predictions for the cell lines of your interest, execute the following:

 1. Make sure you have _gene2ind.txt_, _cell2ind.txt_, _cell2mutation.txt_, _cell2cndeletion.txt_,
 _cell2amplification.txt_, and your file containing test data in proper format (examples are provided in